elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-go-beyond-qec-and-psa-to-achieve-a-deeper-understanding-of-learning-material.md

 url: /learn/education-studies/questions/what-strategies-go-beyond-qec-and-psa-to-achieve-a-deeper-understanding-of-learning-material
 score: -1.0
 related_article1:
-    id: 165457
+    id: 165449
-    title: How can connecting concepts and applying knowledge lead to a deeper understanding in learning?
+    title: >-
+        What is the process of synthesizing QECs to form a big picture?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-connecting-concepts-and-applying-knowledge-lead-to-a-deeper-understanding-in-learning
+    url: /learn/education-studies/questions/what-is-the-process-of-synthesizing-qecs-to-form-a-big-picture
 related_article2:
-    id: 165459
+    id: 165453
-    title: How can practicing problem solving and understanding variations enhance the review of PSA notes?
+    title: >-
+        How can symbols and notes be effectively used to annotate evidence in non-technical classes?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practicing-problem-solving-and-understanding-variations-enhance-the-review-of-psa-notes
+    url: /learn/education-studies/questions/how-can-symbols-and-notes-be-effectively-used-to-annotate-evidence-in-nontechnical-classes
 related_article3:
-    id: 165448
+    id: 165457
-    title: How do problem sets and calculations define technical classes?
+    title: >-
+        How can connecting concepts and applying knowledge lead to a deeper understanding in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-problem-sets-and-calculations-define-technical-classes
+    url: /learn/education-studies/questions/how-can-connecting-concepts-and-applying-knowledge-lead-to-a-deeper-understanding-in-learning
 related_article4:
-    id: 165447
+    id: 165457
-    title: What are the characteristics of non-technical classes that influence note-taking?
+    title: >-
+        How can connecting concepts and applying knowledge lead to a deeper understanding in learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-nontechnical-classes-that-influence-notetaking
+    url: /learn/education-studies/questions/how-can-connecting-concepts-and-applying-knowledge-lead-to-a-deeper-understanding-in-learning
 related_article5:
-    id: 165444
+    id: 165446
-    title: What are the key differences in note-taking strategies for technical versus non-technical classes?
+    title: >-
+        What is the primary focus of the PSA method in problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-differences-in-notetaking-strategies-for-technical-versus-nontechnical-classes
+    url: /learn/education-studies/questions/what-is-the-primary-focus-of-the-psa-method-in-problemsolving
 ---

 &nbsp;